 3. Removable Devices like Retainers

 4. Removable orthodontic devices are popular for malocclusion treatment because of the convenience it provides.
 They are generally custom-made for you.
 Some examples of removable devices are retainers and headgears.
 Retainer trays maintain the alignment of teeth corrected by orthodontic treatments like braces.
-The duration of treatment depends on the condition of the abnormal bite.
+The duration of treatment for a misaligned bite can vary depending on the severity of the malocclusion and the patient’s compliance with wearing their custom-made removable retainers or headgears.

 5. Invisalign